allexsava/essential-content-shortcodes/README.md

 Acid Codes - Our First Shortcode Builder

-***PixCodes*** Is a WordPress plugin which offers you a nice "Add shortcode" button in your editor which opens a modal with a list of shortcodes to add in editor.
+***AcidCodes*** Is a WordPress plugin which offers you a nice "Add shortcode" button in your editor which opens a modal with a list of shortcodes to add in editor.

-PixCodes is build to be controlled by the theme, we needed a plugin which allows the themes to select which shortcodes they support and provide style for.
+AcidCodes is build to be controlled by the theme, we needed a plugin which allows the themes to select which shortcodes they support and provide style for.

-So beside having an awesome shortcodes insert interface, PixCodes offers you a way for theme developers to:
+So beside having an awesome shortcodes insert interface, AcidCodes offers you a way for theme developers to:
 - Select which shortcodes you want.[>>>](#select_shortcodes)
 - Edit the HTML markup of each shortcode.[>>>](#overwrite_templates)
 - Add/remove attributes.[>>>](#edit_params)